Pirlo's Juventus appointment surprises Zola

+Gianfranco Zola said he is "surprised" by Juventus' decision to appoint first-time head coach Andrea Pirlo following Maurizio Sarri's dismissal.

-Pirlo, 41, was sensationally appointed Juve coach after the Serie A winner sacked Sarri in the wake of its Champions League last-16 exit to Lyon.
+Pirlo, 41, was sensationally appointed Juve coach on Saturday after the Serie A winners sacked Sarri following their Champions League last-16 exit at the hands of Lyon.

 Former Juve midfielder Pirlo, who was only recently named the Under-23s boss in Turin, will surprisingly have his first taste of senior coaching with the Bianconeri.